lowRISC/opentitan/doc/security/implementation_guidelines/hardware/index.md

     faulty inputs can have catastrophic consequences.
 These guidelines cannot recommend a default-safe posture, but each decision about handling detected faults should be carefully considered.
+16. For request-acknowledge interfaces, monitor the acknowledge line for spurious pulses at all times (not only when pending request) and use this as a glitch/fault detector to escalate locally and/or generate alerts.
+17. When arbitrating between two or more transaction sources with different privilege/access levels, consider how to protect a request from one source being glitched/forged to masquerade as being sourced from another higher-privilege source (for example, to return side-loaded hardware-visible-only data via a software read path).
+At a minimum, redundant arbitration and multiple-bit encoding of the arbitration "winner" can help to mitigate this type of attack.

 ### **Recommendation 4**: Handling of secrets